kb1ooo/JHU_Ragnar_2022/README.md

 * The two vans are 12-15 passenger vans and we will need multiple drivers for each van.
-Since Mike and I have experience with Ragnar, I figure that we will each take van captain of a van.
+Since Mike and I have experience with Ragnar, I figure that we will each captain a van.
 When we pick up the vans on Thursday, we'll get 1 or 2 others on the driving roster at Enterprise.

 ## Packing Items